 Can Mice Get Off Glue Traps?
 Here Are 5 Ways They Can

 Here are the 5 ways that a mouse can escape a glue trap.
-As a word of warning, they are not pleasant (ok maybe the first is ok, but the rest are not good).
+As a warning, they are not pleasant (ok, maybe the first is ok, but the rest are not good).

 You should really question whether or not you should use a glue trap to catch mice.
 You will understand from reading this post that I am not a big fan of using glue traps!

 Peel Themselves Off

-Some mice have been able to simply peel themselves off of a glue trap.
-This is due to the fact that the glue traps are either not very strong, or have expired.
+Some mice have been able to peel themselves off of a glue trap.
+This is because the glue traps are either not very strong or have expired.

 If a mouse can peel itself away from a glue trap, you should take the hint and use a more humane way of catching mice.
 Better still, seal off mice entry points so they can’t get into your home.
-That is just about the most humane way, right?
+That is just about the most humane way.

 Chew A Limb Off

 Imagine having to chew a leg off to get out of a trap?
 Well, that is exactly what mice have done in the past to escape a glue trap.